Social media fundraising is successfully used by many nonprofits and charities worldwide.

 Use Personal Stories and Highlights

 Storytelling is central to the success of social media fundraising campaigns.
-Facebook, Instagram, Twitter and LinkedIn all provide a platform to create personal stories.
-These are posts that are available for a 24-hour period before disappearing and allow you to engage with your supporters, providing them with an insight of the daily operations of your fundraising event.
-Interact with your followers on a more personal level by creating appealing content about your fundraiser, its progress and the story behind it by sharing posts, tweets, polls, questions, and donation stickers.
-Why not host a Q&A with a public figure or influencer, which will also boost your visibility and awareness online.
+Facebook, Instagram, Twitter, and LinkedIn provide a platform to create personal stories.
+These posts are available for a 24-hour period before disappearing and allow you to engage with your supporters, providing them with an insight into the daily operations of your fundraising event.
+Interact with your followers on a more personal level by creating appealing content about your fundraiser, its progress, and the story behind it by sharing posts, tweets, polls, questions, and donation stickers.
+Why not host a Q&A with a public figure or influencer, which will boost your visibility and awareness online?

-As Stories are only available to view for 24 hours, why not create Highlights, which are a curated selection of Instagram Stories.
+Stories are only available to view for 24 hours.
+So some organizations create Highlights, which are a curated selection of Instagram Stories.
 These Highlights will allow people to watch your fundraising Stories long after they have disappeared and give new supporters a good look into what your fundraiser and charity are about.

 Summary of Social Media Fundraising Trends